vtexdocs/dev-portal-content/docs/guides/Getting-Started/orders-overview.md

 ### Feed v.3

-The order feed is a list of order updates, meaning that an order status update will be included as a new item in the feed whenever there is an event in an order.
+The Orders feed is a list of order updates, meaning that an order status update will be included as a new item in the feed whenever there is an event in an order.

 - [Feed v3 Guide](https://developers.vtex.com/docs/guides/orders-feed)
 - [Get feed configuration](https://developers.vtex.com/docs/api-reference/orders-api#get-/api/orders/feed/config)